tkohn/spring-reactive-herbstcampus/PITCHME.md

 * Programmierparadigma
 * Pionierarbeit: Reactive Extensions (Rx) Bibliothek für .NET
-* Standardisierung durch Reactive Streams:
+* Standardisierung für JVM durch Reactive Streams
- * Interfaces & Interaktionsregeln für die JVM

 > Reactive programming is oriented around data flows and the propagation of change.
 > This means that the underlying execution model will automatically propagate changes through the data flow.